Selection Principles for Gaia: The Tangled Nature Model

 The larger the total population $N$, the higher the barrier on the right hand side.
 This means strong the symbiotic interactions ($J_{ij}$) and/or environment improving interactions ($K_{ij}$) of the new species with the extant species, especially the core, are necessary.

 If such a mutant occurs it will grow exponentially according to equation \ref{eqn:glk}.
 This growth is at the expense of the core species, since there is a finite carrying capacity.
 The core species reduce in population, in turn reducing the population of the disrupting mutant species which rely on interactions with the core.
 This leaves the system in a state where no species makes up a significant fraction of the population.
 From those species still remaining - that is remnants of the core, disrupter, cloud and nearby mutants - a new core arises.
 The core that comes to dominate is the one which grows fastest and uses up the carrying capacity.
-This selects for cores with strong positive interactions with each other $J_{ij}$ and environment improving effects $K_{ij}$.
+This selects for cores with strong positive interactions with each other $J_{ij}$ and environment improving effects $K_{ij}$, since these are the ones which grow fastest according to the growth equation, \ref{eqn:glk}.